OneStock-Retail/onestock-magento-connector/src/module-onestock-connector/README.md

 This module provides an integration between Onestock and Magento:

 - Stock are synchronised from Onestock to Magento
-- Order placed on Magento are exported to Onestock
+- Orders placed on Magento are exported to Onestock
-- Order orchestrated by Onestock are imported back to Magento as shipment or creditmemo
+- Orders orchestrated by Onestock are imported back to Magento as shipment or creditmemo

 ## License